PhilipWright96/ElectionReminders/README.md

 How to use capacitor with this project:
 1. If you want to create a build - just run "ionic build" which will create a dist folder.
 2. From there you can run commands like "ionic cap add android" and "ionic cap add ios" to create the native folders for these platforms.
-3. From there - you can run ionic cap open android (for example) which will open the native project on the right platform (ie Android Studio).
-You will need to have the right tools installed beforehand (for example Android Studio).
+3. From there - you can run ionic cap open android (for example) which will open the native project on the right platform (ie Android Studio - which you need to have already installed)
 4. Then you can run "ionic cap sync" to sync the dist folder to the relevant android/ios folder.
+If you make a change in the source code, running this command will update the android/ios environment as well.
 5. From there - you can now run the app on the relevant app (for example Android Studio).

 Project Structure